-* When presenting for service of any kind at the pharmacy you must show a valid military ID card.
+* When presenting for service of any kind at the pharmacy you must show a valid military ID card for the patient.

 When picking up prescription medications for anyone other than yourself you must: